 • Provides faculty members with better-quality papers

-• Provides fellows with a significant work experience that will benefit them for years beyond graduation
+• Provides writing assistants with a significant work experience that will benefit them for years beyond graduation

 Glenn Hutchinson, Interim Director, Center for Excellence in Writing